twikey/go-logger/README.md

 ## Pretty Formatting

-You can create a logger instance and specify the writer it should use for outputting the log lines.
+You can make use of pretty formatting in environments where optimisation is not crucial such as during development.

 ```go
 package main